Programs of HUD: Major Mortgage, Grant, Assistance, and Regulatory Programs 2018

 Oversight of administration and enforcement of Federal labor standards provisions in HUD

-Nature of Program: The Davis-Bacon Act and related acts (DBRA) require contracts
+: The Davis-Bacon Act and related acts (DBRA) require contracts

 and subcontractors working on federally funded or assisted construction contracts over